Jmelgar1014/budget-dash/tasks.md

 [x]fix layout of timeframe and export button when in mobile screen [x]change transaction icon colors in dark mode
-[x]fix issue where i can access routes that should be protected []change amount input so i can erase the 0.
-Currently you cant remove it and reduces UX []check if shadcn calendar can show future dates and select them []create button to navigate to budget endpoint []create budget endpoint
+[x]fix issue where i can access routes that should be protected [x]change amount input so i can erase the 0.
+Currently you cant remove it and reduces UX [x]check if shadcn calendar can show future dates and select them [x]create button to navigate to budget endpoint [x]create budget endpoint
-[]add progress bar in budget page
+[x]add progress bar in budget page
-[]make progress bar dynamic with user input
+[x]make progress bar dynamic with user input
 []create proper loading screen for budgets page []budgets can be viewed from other months
 []change progress bar color
-[] change percentage amount color based on being within budget or not
+[x] change percentage amount color based on being within budget or not []add confirmation when deleting budget